Jenisa-Merlin/TASKIFY-TODO/README.md

 Routes specified are,

 **Authentication controller routes**
-> POST /signup: This route is used for user sign up.
+> - **POST /signup**: This route is used for user sign up.
 When a POST request is made to /signup, it will invoke the signup function from the authController.
-> POST /login: This route is used for user login.
+> - **POST /login**: This route is used for user login.
 When a POST request is made to /login, it will invoke the login function from the authController.

 **Todo controller routes**
 > GET /todos: Retrieves all todos.